actions-marketplace-validations/itzzjb_dockai/README.md

 [instructions_generator]
 Use gunicorn as the WSGI server.
-Include database migration step.
+Run database migrations at container start.

 [instructions_reviewer]
-All containers must run as non-root.
+All containers must run as non-root (UID >= 10000).
 ```

+---

 ## 🔗 GitHub Actions